blackgrape2025/peterdavanzo-site/content/writing/the-next-note.md

 Just like with Miles, I'd look for a pattern of good choices over time.

-And just like with Miles, I haven't met chatGPT - and never will.
+And just like with Miles, I haven't met an AI - and I never will.

 I'll trust it one good answer at a time.